Burglaries just reached a record high. But right now, firearms dealers aren’t compelled to secure their inventories.

 What the Bronx Hospital Shooting Does (and Doesn’t) Tell Us About New York’s Strict Assault Weapons Ban

-The Orlando shooting shows it’s not what the gun looks like that matters — it’s how many rounds it can fire without reloading.
+It’s not about what the gun looks like — it’s how many rounds it holds.

 Analyzing 37 years of data, a Stanford team finds no basis for a theory at the heart of the modern gun-rights movement.

 How higher speed, greater mass, and more surface area increase the damage that rounds can do to human bodies.

 That's according to an analysis of 25 years of incidents.

 Most dealers located near a recent burglary did not recall being contacted.